jeremy-j-ackso/sometimes-jeremy-thinks/content/post/experimenting-with-gitlab-ci.md

 the JSON.
 Maybe that will be corrected in the future.

+## Going even further
+I decided that running the full installs of everything each time I had to build my containers or run my CI jobs was taking way too long, so I thought I should probably do at least a minimum of research to see if there was a pre-existing Docker container that could run my application server after only doing an `npm install`.
+Lo and behold, three whole minutes of searching yielded the `node:8` container.
+I implemented that, which made my `Dockerfile`, `docker-compose.yml`, and `.gitlab-ci.yml` files all smaller, and life immediately got better.

 # Where to find it.
 The repo is public, as are all of the runs of the pipeline.
 I also put a bunch more detail into the `README.md`, talking more about the